 TikTok is “the best [attention-devouring] slot machine ever designed,” according to Max Stossel of the Center for Human Technology.
 Snapchat and Instagram can also damage young psyches, says Stossel.

 13. Involve your child in making their rules.

 On a Children and Screens panel on persuasive technology and kids, Stossel suggested asking not only which platform or game your child prefers, but also: “How does it make you feel both during and after use?”

 This girl was completely bereft until she ditched TikTok:

-All this is an argument why we must cherish and use the assets that only we as human beings possess, starting with kindness and compassion.
+All this is an argument for why we must cherish and use the assets that only we as human beings possess, starting with kindness and compassion.
 Developing social-emotional durability, says Stossel, “is so important to have in the arsenal to fight against the persuasive technology machine.”

 Post script: In the new book, Which Side of History?
-How Democracy is Reshaping Democracy and Our Lives, hear from many voices featured in How to Be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design, including Tristan Harris, Former U.S. Surgeon General Vivek Murthy, MIT’s Sherry Turkle, Huffington Post founder Arianna Huffington, and Jim Steyer of Common Sense Media.
+How Technology is Reshaping Democracy and Our Lives, hear from many voices featured in How to Be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design, including Tristan Harris, Former U.S. Surgeon General Vivek Murthy, MIT’s Sherry Turkle, Huffington Post founder Arianna Huffington, and Jim Steyer of Common Sense Media.